-A humidifier can increase the warmth at home
+4. A humidifier can increase warmth in the house

 If you need a humidifier for warmth at home, you should buy the warm mist humidifier.
 This one boils water and then releases moisture in the form of a fine warm mist.

 However, to some extent, even a cool mist humidifier also enhances warmth in the room.
 You see, when the heated air is humidified, you get a comfortable kind of dampness that lingers long in the air.
 This ultimately makes you feel more comfortable and warm.

 When you have more humidity, your sweat will evaporate easily, leaving you warmer.
 This is also another of the reasons why we say that a humidifier can help increase warmth indoors.